-- Order An Introduction to Project Management, Sixth Edition (based on the 2017 PMBOK® Guide) from amazon.com and amazon.ca (as well as amazon for other countries) in paperback or Kindle format.
+- Order An Introduction to Project Management, Seventh Edition (based on the 2021 and 2017 PMBOK® Guides) from amazon.com and amazon.ca (as well as amazon for other countries) in paperback or Kindle format.

 - Order an ebook for as little as $38 from redshelf.com.
-You can now read the whole ebook offline.
-You can highlight text, create flashcards, have text read to you, etc. through Redshelf’s interface.
-Universities should contact redshelf about their inclusive access program.
+You can read the whole ebook offline, highlight text, create flashcards, have text read to you, etc.

 - 6eChapter 1 pdf for An Introduction to Project Management, Sixth Edition.

 - 2018pmtemplates (one compressed file with over 50 files in Word, Excel, etc.) and more_templates (zip file with modified templates created by Rhett Smith, Adjunct instructor at Appalachian State University, added May 30, 2019).
 Feel free to modify templates to meet your needs.

 - Free Microsoft Project Guides, videos, link to free 30-day trial, and other info.
 If your school already has Office 365, check if you also have Project or request that they add it.
 Check out other free tools with no time limit like Project Libre, Basecamp, and Jira.
 More info here.

 - Sample syllabus for the sixth edition.
 Feel free to modify for your class.

-- Note: My books are derivative works of A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
-I will publish new editions of my books after PMI publishes the final PMBOK®Guide, Seventh Edition (now delayed until August 2021 last I heard).
+- Note: My books are derivative works of A Guide to the Project Management Body of Knowledge (PMBOK® Guide – Sixth and Seventh Editions).

 - Click here for more info on the new PMP exam as of January 2, 2021.
 Our daughter passed it in March 2021 and didn’t think it was that bad.
 She did take a review course by an authorized provider.
-She will be writing a new chapter in my next edition about preparing for the exam.
+She helped write a new chapter in my seventh edition about preparing for the exam.